 A great place to start is the American Health Association’s 2018 case study report, Diversity in Healthcare: Examples From The Field, which you can read here.

 These cases include:

-- A chain of 350+ hospitals and clinics that created a diversity in leadership program, one which has already increased management diversity by more than 10%.
+- A chain of 350+ hospitals and clinics created a diversity-in-leadership program, one which has already increased management diversity by more than 10%.